-5+ Alternatives to Using “Sincerely”
+5+ Alternatives to Using “Sincerely” as a Closing Phrase

 Ending a business letter, email, professional reference letter, or other note using the term sincerely can come across in a variety of ways to the reader.